 A talented young artist at Plas Newydd

-By July that same year, Rex has already created a smaller, detailed watercolour of the whole composition.
-The 58-mural is believed to have originally been the idea of Lady Marjorie, the wife of the 6th Marquess.
+By July that same year, Rex created a smaller, detailed watercolour of the whole composition to plan out the mural.
+The commission is believed to have been the idea of Lady Marjorie, the wife of the 6th Marquess.

 The ambitious and fantastical mural, over 17.5 metres long, was designed as an imaginary view from the windows of Plas Newydd.